DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ### Troubleshooting

-* check kopia docker container logs, I like using [ctop](https://github.com/bcicen/ctop)
+* check kopia docker container logs, I like using [ctop](https://github.com/bcicen/ctop) to see container runtime logs, or the ones mounted in logs directory
-* `nslookup kopia.example.com` check if you are getting to you server from client
+* DNS issue, check `nslookup kopia.example.com` if on the machine is getting correct iP
 * Make sure you use port 443 in server address.